darius/traitor/bastiat-the-law.md

 free-of-charge banks or their bank monopolies, their compressions, their restrictions, their moralization, their equalization by tax!
-And since we've vainly inflicted on the social body so many systems, let us end where we should have begun, let us rebuff the systems, let us finally try Liberty -- Liberty, an act of faith in God and in his work.
+And since we've vainly inflicted on the social body so many systems, let us arrive where we should have begun, let us rebuff the systems, let us finally try Liberty -- Liberty, an act of faith in God and in his work.